peteroupc/peteroupc.github.io/randomgendoc.md

      |
      |        For best results, the coefficient should be a rational number
      |        (such as int or Python's Fraction).
+     |
+     |        Each term in the polynomial must have the same number of items (except
+     |        for the special case given above).
+For example, the following is not a valid
+     |        way to express this parameter:
+     |                 [[1, 1, 0], [1, 3, 4, 5], [1, 1, 2], [2, 3, 4]]
+     |        Here, the second term has four items, not three like the rest.
      |      Returns this object.
      |
      |  augment(self, count=1)